Q & A

-- The transformation of the city’s municipal parking lot at Lake and Broadway into a Plaza Park.
-This will provide flexibility for multiple uses, increase green space and provide more inviting places to enjoy beautiful lake vistas.
+- The transformation of the City’s municipal parking lot at Lake Street and Broadway Avenue into a Plaza Park.
+This will provide flexible space for multiple uses, increase green space and provide more inviting places to enjoy beautiful lake vistas.

-- Upgraded railroad crossings at Barry and at Broadway.
+- Upgraded railroad crossings at Barry Avenue and at Broadway Avenue.
 To make the lake more accessible requires improving crossings at the railroad tracks for ease and safety.

-- The Depot Park area will be upgraded to make the entire area more ADA (Americans with Disabilities) accessible, add more green space, inviting places for enjoying lake views and new public restrooms, along with possible minor renovations to the Depot building itself.
+- The Depot Park area will be upgraded to make the entire area more accessible for people with disabilities, add more green space and inviting places for enjoying lake views and new public restrooms.

-- The Eco Park includes a restored shoreline marsh that beautifies and improves the water quality of this area.
-With sufficient funds, the section foreman house will be refurbished with a community room honoring the history of the site and an interactive learning center where programming by the Lake Minnetonka Science Collaborative and others can take place.
+- An Eco Park including a restored shoreline marsh that beautifies and improves the water quality of this area.
+With sufficient funds, the Section Foreman house will be refurbished with a community room honoring the history of the site and an interactive learning center for programming by the Lake Minnetonka Science Collaborative and others.

 - Connecting the park spaces would be a meandering Boardwalk from the Eco Park west to the Depot Park.
 This will provide direct access to the lake and will include ecological restoration of the shoreline to a more natural state and helps preserve lake quality and beauty for generations to come.

-The first phase, which is Lake Street and the Plaza Park, will begin construction in the spring of 2019.
+The first phase, the renovation of Lake Street and the Plaza Park, will begin construction in the fall of 2019.

 How is the project being funded?

-It is a public-private partnership between the City of Wayzata and the Lake Effect Conservancy.
-The public dollars from the City and other organizations such as Three Rivers Parks are funding the redesign of Lake Street and the Plaza Park – Phase One.
-This includes all the elements north of the railroad tracks.
-In addition, the City did receive a grant from the State specifically for the upgrade of the railroad crossings – this portion will also be included in Phase One.
-The Boardwalk, the Eco Park and the Depot Park will be funded with private dollars raised by the Lake Effect Conservancy.
+It is a partnership between the City of Wayzata and the Lake Effect Conservancy.
+The public dollars from the City and other organizations such as Three Rivers Parks are funding the redesign of Lake Street and the Plaza Park – everything north of the railroad tracks (Phase One).
+In addition, the City did receive a grant from the state specifically for the upgrade of the railroad crossings – this portion will also be included in Phase One.
+The Boardwalk, the Eco Park and the Depot Park (everything south of the railroad tracks) will be funded with private dollars raised by the Lake Effect Conservancy.
 It is approximately $5 million dollars of public funding and $10 million dollars of private funding.